What is a Neighbourhood Plan?

 If a parish or town council wishes to prepare a neighbourhood plan, it must submit an application to designate the area to Ribble Valley Council, which is the local planning authority.
 Ribble Valley will then publicise the area and invite comments from people who live, work and carry out business in the proposed neighbourhood area.
-Following this period of consultation and consideration of the comments received, Ribble Valley Council's role is to then designate the neighbourhood area.
+Following this period of consultation any comments received will be considered by Ribble Valley Council who would, subject to relevant legal tests, then formally designate the neighbourhood area the forthcoming plan will relate to.

 Neighbourhood Development Plans should be based on proper understanding of the local issues and effective community engagement.
 Therefore finding robust information will be an important element of developing your Neighbourhood Development Plan.